jkatz/jkatz.github.io/content/english/post/postgres/hybrid-search-postgres-pgvector.md

 LIMIT 40
 ```

 Each of these queries returns 40 results.
-We now need a way to combine them, which is what [`UNION`](https://www.postgresql.org/docs/current/queries-union.html) does:
+We now need a way to combine them, which is what [`UNION ALL`](https://www.postgresql.org/docs/current/queries-union.html) does:

 ```sql
 (